giild/menuexample/README.md

 1. Install NodeJS.
 NodeJS Download [https://nodejs.org/en/download/]

-2. From terminal or openshell create a new React project with "npx create-react-app testMenuApp"
+2. From terminal or powershell create a new React project with "npx create-react-app testMenuApp"

 3. Install the React libraries with "npm install react-icons react-router-dom"